 In this post, we’re going to take a close look at the best Facebook video format that you can use, why it matters, and how to get the best results from your videos every time.

 The Best Facebook Video Format

-While most file types (which you can read about here) on Facebook are supported, overall best practices have shown that it’s best to opt for the MP4.
+While most file types on Facebook are supported, thee best video format for Facebook is the MP4 file format (similar to Instagram video).
 This file type is a solid choice, as it will be high performing and is accepted by almost all other social platforms already.

 Facebook itself has also detailed other formatting guidelines that they’d recommend.
 The technical suggestions they have include: